rust-lang/cargo/src/doc/src/reference/build-scripts.md

-It is recommended to group the `cargo::rustc-check-cfg` and [`cargo::rustc-cfg`][option-cfg] instructions as closely as possible in order to avoid typos, missing check-cfg, stalled cfgs...
+It is recommended to group the `cargo::rustc-check-cfg` and [`cargo::rustc-cfg`][option-cfg] instructions as closely as possible in order to avoid typos, missing check-cfg, stale cfgs...

 #### Example of using `cargo::rustc-check-cfg` and `cargo::rustc-cfg` together